mlehotay/ier/IER/IER-specification.md

 No new ontological primitives are introduced.
 All ethical conclusions are derived from:

-* the identity of experience with Unified Experiential Fields (UEFs)
+* the identity of experience with Unified Experiential Fields (Principle 1)
-* the definition of intrinsic constraint
+* the definition of intrinsic constraint (Section II)
-* the definition of moral harm
+* the definition of moral harm (Section II)
-* the principle of experiential cost
+* the principle of experiential cost (Principle 12)

 ---